The Impact of Recent Changes on Education: A Call to Action for Aspiring Educators

 There are moments in history when a single decision exposes the soul of a nation.
 This is one of them.
-Somewhere in America today, young aspiring educators are sitting at their kitchen tables, acceptance letters in hand, dreaming of becoming teachers—the kind who changes lives, ignites imaginations, and lifts children out of impossible circumstances.
-But as they scans the cost of the graduate program, their hearts sink.
+Somewhere in America today, young aspiring educators sit at their kitchen tables, acceptance letters in hand, dreaming of becoming teachers—the kind who change lives, ignite imaginations, and lift children out of impossible circumstances.
+But as they scan the cost of the graduate program, their hearts sink.
 The federal government has just told them that their calling is not a profession worth investing in.

 Recently, federal regulators reclassified education graduate degrees—alongside nursing, social work, physical therapy, architecture, and others—as “non-professional” fields for federal loan purposes.
 This shift drastically lowers how much aspiring educators can borrow to pursue the advanced degrees that classrooms across America desperately need.